East Bay student venture club

 Business outputs students can point to

-Members work toward durable outputs: investor-ready thinking, public communication, and business records that can be reviewed by advisors and mentors.
+Members work toward durable outputs: investor-ready thinking, public communication, and business records that can be reviewed by advisors, mentors, and families.

 Venture Brief